jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # A new welcome page for My Stuff

 The welcome page for My Stuff has been redesigned to better help you get started.
 Click to start a new project, or to explore existing projects that you can fork.
-Also, learn more about deploying your app to BlueMix.
+Also, learn more about deploying your app to Bluemix.

 >	![My Stuff welcome page](/whatsnew/images/mystuff-gettingstarted.png)